 It is considered to occur in two threat-defined locations (based on the currently known disjunct geographical areas and trade pressure exerted in Cordillera Azul).
 Its extent of occurrence (EOO) is 2,874 square kilometers.

-The Silverstone’s poison frog is a diurnal, terrestrial and freshwater species that is found among the leaf litter of the forest floor.
+The Silverstone’s poison frog is a terrestrial and freshwater species that is found among the leaf litter of the forest floor.
 Its natural habitats are subtropical or tropical moist montane forests and wetlands.
 It is a montane tropical rainforest specialist.